ceharris/avr-blink/README.md

 [megaAVR Data Sheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061A.pdf) is a great place to learn about all of the capabilities.

-The [AVR-LibC] project on Github has the documentation for the AVR C library.
-This is the place to discover all of the functions available in the library, as well as details such as how to declare interrupt service routines, how to store data and reference data in flash with the program, etc.
+The [AVR-LibC](https://avrdudes.github.io/avr-libc/) project on Github has the documentation for the AVR C library.
+This is the place to discover all the functions available in the library, as well as details such as how to declare interrupt service routines, how to store and reference data in flash with the program, etc.

 A good second project is to revise the initial blink project so that the state of the LED pin is toggled in an interrupt service routine